-In addition to the "general" uncertainty connected with sampling, there are a number of sources of potential bias in the index of net retail prices, which can be grouped as follows:
+In addition to the "general" uncertainty connected with sampling, there are a number of sources of potential bias in the consumer price index, which can be grouped as follows:

-Substitution between goods:Bias due to substitution between goods is a result of the fact that for different reasons (changes in income and in relative prices or preferences), consumers substitute between different goods, although an unchanged composition of consumption is assumed in the calculation of the price index.
-The index of net retail prices is calculated as the weighted arithmetic average of the most detailed price indices (elementary aggregate indices) with their respective budget shares used as weights.
+Substitution between goods: Bias due to substitution between goods is a result of the fact that for different reasons (changes in income and in relative prices or preferences), consumers substitute between different goods, although an unchanged composition of consumption is assumed in the calculation of the price index.
+The consumer price index is calculated as the weighted arithmetic average of the most detailed price indices (elementary aggregate indices) with their respective budget shares used as weights.
 At this level of the index calculation no allowances are therefore made for the consumers' substitution between different groups of goods and services (elementary aggregates).
 However, the elementary aggregate indices are mainly calculated as geometric indices.
 Thus, it is assumed that the consumers' budget shares remain unchanged.
 For these groups a certain substitution has thus been recognized in the index.

 Substitution between shops: This type of bias arises when consumers for the same commodity change from shops with high prices to shops with lower prices.
-The index of net retail prices is calculated monthly on the basis of price information from the same shops.
+The consumer price index is calculated monthly on the basis of price information from the same shops.
 If, e.g. greater shares of the consumers' expenditure from July until August is accounted for by discount shops with lower prices, this will not in itself have an impact on the index.